 Promote both alcoholic and non-alcoholic options to attendees

-It’s common to see a lineup of alcohol available on invitations and event marketing, but rarely non-alcoholic options.
-When it comes to creating menus or serving at the bar, put all of the options out on display so people can comfortably order whichever drink they prefer, rather than feeling awkward about requesting a special option.
-Particularly if you have a cocktail menu, it’s not hard to include variations of the mocktail variety, but often these options aren’t always made clear to attendees.
+It’s common to see a lineup of alcohol available on invitations and event marketing, but more and more are featuring non-alcoholic drinks.
+Seek out producers of non-alcoholic signature drinks whose values align with yours to help you create a meaningful collaboration with your partners.
+When it comes to creating menus or serving at the bar, put all your non-alcoholic drinks options on display so people can comfortably order whichever drink they prefer, rather than feeling awkward about requesting a special option.
+Particularly if you have a cocktail menu, it’s not hard to include variations of the mocktail variety, but ensure these options are made clear to attendees.

 Give tea and coffee an after-dark twist

-Hot tea and coffee are no-brainers for day time events, but what about evenings?
-Espresso martinis aren’t just popular because of of the booze — Aussies love their caffeine and there are plenty of fun ways to mix things up for events.
-Think iced tea mocktail concoctions and cold-brewed coffee.
+Hot tea and coffee are no-brainers for daytime events, but what about evenings?
+Espresso martinis aren’t just popular because of the booze – Aussies love their caffeine and there are plenty of fun ways to mix up the themes of your events.
+Not sure about what to drink instead of alcohol at a bar?
+Think iced tea mocktail concoctions and cold-brewed coffee mixed with zero-alcohol spirits.
+Coffee vans for events are another popular trend and they can cater to all dietary needs with almond, soy, or oat milk beverages.
+Virtual drinks are a great option for coffee and tea events online, catering to people who can’t attend in person.

 Have water easily accessible for everyone

-Rather than asking people to line up at the bar to get water, have water stations and cups around your event to make it easy for people to access.
-This will also help the alcohol-drinkers stay hydrated and space out their drinks, potentially reducing messy behaviour.
+Rather than asking people to line up at the bar to get water, have easily-accessible water stations and cups around your event.
+Approach one of your vendors or a new local sponsor for a promotional partnership arrangement to supply the water stations.
+This will also help the alcohol-drinkers stay hydrated and space out their drinks.

 Make alcoholic shots optional in mixed drinks

-If you’re serving drinks that taste great on their own such as juices or coconut and fruit mixes, allow people to choose to have an optional shot of alcohol (such as tequila, rum, or vodka), rather than having including it as standard.
+If you’re serving juices or coconut and fruit mixes, consider allowing people to choose to have an optional shot of alcohol (such as tequila, rum, or vodka), rather than including it as standard.
+You can also offer the best non-alcoholic drinks with low-calorie or herbal mixers.
+Setting a theme always adds a fun element, so consider using something like: “Drinks that start with t”.

 Consider finding sponsorship from non-alcoholic brands

 Events are often a great sampling opportunity for brands and something that alcohol companies participate in regularly.
-If you’re seeking sponsorship for booze brands, don’t forget to approach some local soda, juice, or iced tea companies to even the options.
+If you’re seeking sponsorship for those brands, don’t forget to approach some local soft drink, juice, or iced tea companies to provide non-alcoholic drinks you can order at a bar.
 These brands frequently pop up at food markets and may love the opportunity to participate.

 Seek out great local beverage companies